-Why was Ms. Payne giving him such a hard time?
+Why was Ms. Payne giving him such a hard time for?

-Was Ms. Payne deliberately trying to embarrass him in front of the new girl?
-She had never acted like this before.
+Was she deliberately trying to embarrass him in front of the new girl?
+She had never asked him two question in the same day.

-“Ms. Payne, you told us last semester that if we couldn’t actually remember the answer; to associate something with it instead, like an image.
+“Ms. Payne,” Mark started, “you told us last semester that if we couldn’t actual remember the answer; to associate something with the answer instead, like an image.

 Ms. Payne was both, amazed and confused, the latter because she had never told the class to link words with pictures.
 Mark had made that up on the spot.

-There was a pause while Ms. Payne stood standing and was trying to remember when she had said that, Mark pre-emptied a comeback before she could respond a second time.
+There was a pause while Ms. Payne stood standing confused, like she was trying to remember when she had said that, Mark pre-emptied a comeback before she could respond a third time.

-“Look, Ms. Payne, I don’t know why you’re always calling on me, unlike these snobby rich girls, I like your casual shoes, he said pointing at them for effect and giving her the thumbs up for approval.
-Mark wanted the attention off him and back on her, it was gutsy gamble.
+And then he pointed at them for effect and giving her the thumbs up for approval.
+Mark wanted the attention off him and back on her, it was a gutsy gamble.

-Everyone in class including Ms. Payne herself, with the exception of Jeanie, looked down at her shoes, and then, once she knew that she’d been had, she lifted one of them up to check the underside to see if she had anything stuck on the bottom.
+Everyone in class including Ms. Payne herself, looked down at her shoes, and then, once she knew that she’d been had, she lifted one of them up to check the underside to see if she had anything stuck on the bottom.

-Mark couldn’t have stopped his mouth even if that meant a one-way ticket straight to the principal’s office.
+Mark couldn’t have stopped even if that meant a one-way ticket straight to the principal’s office.
 Better to die a rebel than branded a fool.

-Now that the class was quiet again, a composed Ms. Payne with a Mona-Lisa smile scanned the classroom.
-Her body language proclaimed: I am the adult here, I will be the bigger person.
+When the class was quiet again, a composed Ms. Payne with a Mona-Lisa smile scanned the classroom.
+Her body language exclaimed: I am the adult here; I will be the bigger person.

 The entire class grumbled as if in protest and then Ms. Payne stood in front of Jeanie’s desk, “I’m sorry, honey, but that includes you as well.”

 Jeanie nodded without looking up at her.
-Suddenly the bell rang, and everybody got up and filtered out of the class, and into the hallway.
+Suddenly the bell ran and everybody got up and filtered out of class, and into the hallway.